Table of Contents

 - From the

-- Click the dropdown if you wish to change the parent folder.
-The folder that was selected when you opened the saved-search dialog in Step 1 will be displayed as the default name and location of the new saved search folder.
+- Change the Name for your Saved Search as you want to have it in the folder list.
+The folder that was selected when you opened the New Saved Search Folder dialog in step 1 will be displayed as the default name and location.

 How to set the search criteria